Balls in the Air: The Story Behind the Protocol

 Why do we need these ingredients in supplement form?

-In addition, our soil is depleted and our food contains less nutrients now than the soil our ancestors evolved to live on.
-(This goes for all of the nutrients included in this regimen; not just glutathione.)
-Also, we live in a world filled with toxins, which means that our bodies have extra detox work to do, using our glutathione stores to help remove these toxins from our system.
+We live in a world filled with toxins, which means that our bodies have extra detox work to do, using our glutathione stores to help remove these toxins from our system.

 While taking this regimen, what kind of diet do you recommend?